gcp-development/quarkus-template-api/README.md

 Knowing how to use Kubernetes and Microservice Architecture we are able in a controlled and cost effective way scale-up/down, to match our business demand without breaking the piggy bank.
 With this type of approach we can planned a [series funding round](https://www.seedready.org/resources/startup-funding-beginners-guide/) based in a flexible digital landscape at a reasonable cost.

-The proof of concept(PoC) developed creates an Rest API associated to an [container](https://kubernetes.io/docs/reference/glossary/?fundamental=true#term-container) to be deployed to a Kubernetes [cluster](https://kubernetes.io/docs/reference/glossary/?fundamental=true#term-cluster).

 ## Table of Contents<br>
 <ul>
 <li><a href="https://github.com/gcp-development/quarkus-template-api/blob/main/README.md#quarkus" target="_self">Quarkus</a></li>